cvdyfbwa/Weak-password/README.md

-# The telnet service login password is a weak password
+# Telnet service login password is a weak password

 ## The telnet service of the device is turned on